colinyjchung/jinnzhong/content/posts/20240223-levels-of-tension.md

     "Craft of Storytelling",
 ]
 +++
+{{< toc >}}

 What drives story?
 Tension.
 Tension is what keeps the reader reading.
 What breaks tension?
 Relief.

-Still having trouble "just going" on the prose and dramatization side... even after doing thumbnail sketches.
-Went down this rabbit hole this past week after attempting to attack the first scene of prj:MINOS even tho I had it outlined.
+Still having trouble "just going" on the prose and dramatization side... even after doing thumbnail sketches and outlines.
+Went down this rabbit hole this past week after attempting to attack the first scene of [prj:MINOS](https://journal.jinnzhong.com/tags/prj-minos/) even tho I had it outlined.
 Was stuck and realized I was still worldbuilding and not creating actual story action.
 Realized I didn't give the character a clear goal and stakes...but more importantly, realized I wasn't adding tension to the scene.
+So I asked myself, _what drives a story forward_?
+What causes _story action_?

 ## Existential Life-or-Death